sealtd-robotics/stride_ros/README.md

    ./build_ws.sh
    ```

+8. Power cycle the STRIDE for the changes to take effect.

 **If the release requires changes outside of the src folder, then do the following: (The release will specify if this is needed instead)**
 1. Follow steps 1 through 5 the same as above.
 2. Remove the old stride_ros folder